A Framework for Teaching American Slavery

 Here are a few key elements of the framework and the accompanying resources:

 Key Concepts and Summary Objectives Important big ideas and critical content students must know to understand the historical significance of slavery.
 (Select the Summary Objectives below to see teaching suggestions and additional resources.)

 Primary Source Texts The Teaching Hard History Library features over 100 student-friendly sources, all with text-dependent questions.

 Teaching Tools Browse six sample Inquiry Design Models, based on The College, Career, and Civic Life (C3) Framework for Social Studies State Standards.

 Podcast Hosted by Professor Hasan Jeffries, this series brings us the lessons we should have learned in school through the voices of leading scholars and educators.

 Student Quiz Use this 12-question quiz as a formative assessment.

-Webinar Join Professor Hasan Jeffries and Teaching and Learning Specialist Lauryn Mascareñaz for this on-demand PD.
+Webinar Join Professor Hasan Jeffries and former Teaching and Learning Specialist Lauryn Mascareñaz for this on-demand PD.